-Provide Cons The space is looked in fer single use Public Notice The space is locked in for single useThe space can not be utilized for other user groups nor of disposition of land and District programs or uses. execute lease agreement Implications Legislative requirements are met for a three-year lease.
+Provide Public Notice of dispositio of land and n The space is locked in for single use The space can not be utilized for other user groups nor District programs or uses. execute lease agreement Implications Legislative requirements are met for a three-year lease.
 WCRS is able to secure the use of the Hub for three years.
 The District of Ucluelet would collect lease funds from WCRS, for year one \$24,390.60, year two \$24,878.40, and year three \$25,276.04 for a total 3-year lease of 74,645.04 including gst.
-Do not Pros • The District of Ucluelet Parks & Recreation Department could use this space for other programming. renew the Lease. • A notice of property disposition would not be required. В Leuse.
-Cons • The WCCRC would need to find an alternate location to provide their services.
-Implications • The District of Ucluelet would not receive the 3-year lease payments amounting to \$74,645.04 from WCRS Suggested Motions No motion is required.
+Do not renew the Lease.
+Pros The District of Ucluelet Parks & Recreation Department could use this space for other programming.
+A notice of property disposition would not be required. В Cons The WCCRC would need to find an alternate location to provide their services.
+Implications The District of Ucluelet would not receive the 3-year lease payments amounting to \$74,645.04 from WCRS Suggested Motions No motion is required.